faizal101/Twitch-Chat-Translator-Bot/README.md

 > **BOT_USERNAME** is the username of the Twitch account.\
 **TWITCH_OAUTH** is the token needed to connect to Twitch chat.
 You can generate one [here](https://twitchapps.com/tmi/).\
 **CHANNEL_NAME** is where you want the bot to run.
 This should be your Twitch channel (username).\
 **AZURE_SUB_KEY** Read the [prequisites in the Quickstart documentation](https://docs.microsoft.com/en-gb/azure/cognitive-services/translator/quickstart-translator) on how to create a Translator resource in Azure and generate a key.
+Make sure you set the Region to "Global".

 <details>
   <summary>About the free tier</summary>